Ko11e/Student-Performance/README.md

 ## The Dataset and the Models

 Despite extensive efforts to understand the data and identify correlations or insignificant features, the dataset lacks sufficient predictive power to develop a reliable model.
 Upon examining the data, it is evident that most features follow a normal distribution concerning the exam scores.
 However, there are no standout elements in the dataset that significantly impact the ability to predict trends, this can also be seen in the section about the cluster model.
 This limitation makes the analysis narrow and difficult to interpret.

-### Exam Score predictor
+In this section the model that is created to predict if the student improves their score or not will not be discussed in detail.

 Various pipelines have been tested to evaluate the R² value.
 The data does not contain many missing values, which makes the cleaning process relatively straightforward.
 Different approaches were explored to possibly improve the model.
 The conclusion was to implement three different strategies for handling the missing data.
 The first strategy involved replacing NaN values with the word "Missing," the second involved filling them with the most frequent value, and the third involved removing rows with NaN values.
 However, none of the strategies proved to be better than the others, leading to the decision to retain the first strategy.

-#### Regression
+**Regression**

 In the initial attempt to find the best model, we focused on using regression models.
 Our goal was to achieve an R² accuracy of over 0.70.
 However, we did not succeed in our first try.
 The most effective algorithm we found was Linear Regression, which yielded an R² value of 0.64.
 While trying to optimize the model through hyperparameter tuning, the maximum mean value we achieved remained at 0.64.
 A detailed comparison of different models and hyperparameters can be found **[here](/MODEL-TEST.md)**.